 Increasing energy and protein content of meals, also known as food fortification, can improve nutrition without increasing the amount of food.
 This can assist with maintaining weight while providing opportunity for greater nutritional intake for elderly clients with poor appetites.
-Some of our facilities have reported improved weights and less money spent on nutritional supplements by making simple fortifications to their menu.
+Some of our facilities have reported improved weights and less money spent on nutritional supplements by making simple fortifications to their aged care menu.
 If your home is new to fortification, start with the following changes:

 Most aged care facilities provide soup at least once daily and this may be the only item a client eats at dinner.
 Adding legumes, cheese and using fortified milk (full cream milk with added skim milk powder) where possible in soups will increase energy and protein content in the same volume of soup.
 Aim for every soup to contain meat, legumes or be made with fortified milk for maximum benefit.
 Some examples include adding Parmesan cheese to Minestrone Soup, adding cheese to cauliflower or broccoli soup and making these with fortified milk.